RWLPedal/music-pcbs/OverdriveFuzz/DirtyBirdFuzz/README.md

 You can find an [interactive BOM](https://html-preview.github.io/?url=https://github.com/RWLPedal/music-pcbs/blob/main/OverdriveFuzz/DirtyBirdFuzz/interactive_bom.html), which contains all reference numbers, component counts, and more.
 But it should not be necessary for populating the pedal.

+Given how close the switches are to the legs of the pots, I would recommend placing electrical tape against one side of the switches to avoid shorts.

 ### Not listed

 As with most guitar pedal BOMs, the following components are not listed above: